Work towards ending homelessness

 • Critical response team to all regions

-• Extension of existing emergency accommodation support to individuals and couples
+• Extension of existing short-term temporary accommodation support to individuals and couples

 • More supported accommodation for the regions